enarx-archive/rfcs/default-enarx-trust-process.md

 The Enarx client agent MAY pass attestation measurements to the Orchestrator.

-The Enarx client agent MUST NOT accept override instructions from the Orchestrator to proceed with deployment of a Tenant workload image in the case of an attestation measurement failure.
+The Enarx client agent MUST NOT accept override instructions from the Orchestrator to proceed with deployment of a tenant workload image in the case of an attestation measurement failure.

-The Tenant workload image MUST be encrypted under a unique session key.
+The tenant workload image MUST be encrypted under a unique session key.

 ## Reference